hcoles/pitest/README.md

 * Partial support for JUnit categories (thanks to "chrisr")
 * New Remove Increments Mutator (thanks to Rahul Gopinath)
 * Minor logging improvements (thanks to Kyle Rogers aka Stephan Penndorf)
-* Fix for issue 92 - broken maven 2 support
+* Fix for #92 - broken maven 2 support
-* Fix for issue 75 - incorrectly ignored tests in classes with both @Ignore and @BeforeClass / @AfterClass
+* Fix for #75 - incorrectly ignored tests in classes with both @Ignore and @BeforeClass / @AfterClass

 ### 0.32